Skip Ribbon Commands

 The Speaker

-In maintaining order, the Speaker interprets and applies the Standing and Sessional Orders and practices of the Assembly by making rulings and decisions.
-The Speaker is the 'mouthpiece for the House' and is responsible for conveying messages and addresses from the Legislative Assembly to the Legislative Council and the Governor.
+The Speaker's role in the House is to preside over proceedings and maintain order.
+In doing so, the Speaker interprets and applies the Standing and Sessional Orders and practices of the Assembly by making rulings and decisions.
+As the representative of the House, the Speaker is responsible for conveying messages and addresses from the Legislative Assembly to the Legislative Council and the Governor.

 The Speaker is also responsible for upholding the rights and privileges of Members and has extensive administrative duties, being responsible, with the President of the Legislative Council, for the overall direction of the Parliament.